Polyfrost/CrashPatch/README.md

 ### **[Discord server (CLICK HERE TO GET SUPPORT)](https://discord.gg/woverflow)**

 CrashPatch is a Minecraft (1.8.9) modification port of the BetterCrashes Minecraft modification (1.7.10) which is a port of the VanillaFix Minecraft modification (1.12.2).
+It also backports some fixes from NotEnoughCrashes (1.14+)

 CrashPatch essentially wraps the game in a try catch which stops the game from closing when something goes wrong (aka a crash).